longqh3/RNA-SSNV/README.rst

 Utilize customized model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Back to the beginning of our pipeline, edit the **model** absolute path, start our framework and good to go!
+- Back to the beginning of our framework, edit the **model** absolute path, start our framework and good to go!

 Output folders & files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The pipeline outputs several folders containing intermediate files and **final** project-level mutations annotation file (following standard maf format).
+Our framework outputs several folders containing intermediate files and **final** project-level mutations annotation file (following standard maf format).
 Here, we detailly describe the `results/` folder's schema.

 Sequencing data pre-process
 ------------------------------